rinawasabi/advanced-web-dev/Final_Project/Project_phase_4.md

  **Implementation of Key Features**

-- **Local login**
+- **Local Login**
-  Username stored with `localStorage` to manage and filter personal recipes.
+  Used `localStorage` to store the username and filter user-specific recipes.
 - **Recipe CRUD**
-  Logged-in users can create, view, edit, and delete recipes they own.
+  Handled with RESTful API routes (`POST`, `GET`, `PUT`, `DELETE`) using Express and PostgreSQL.
 - **Recipe Detail View**
-  Shows full content with edit/delete options for the owner only.
+  Linked via React Router.
+Shows full content with edit/delete options for the owner.
-- **View toggle**
+- **View Toggle**
-  Switch between "All Recipes" and "My Recipes".
+  React state toggles between "All Recipes" and "My Recipes" based on username match.
-- **Search bar**
+- **Search Bar**
-  Available in "All Recipes" to filter by title or ingredients.
+  Uses `recipes.filter()` in React to filter by title or ingredients in real time.

 ## Development process